 Interpretation of Cost-Benefit Ratio

 The management makes this cost-benefit analysis on the basis of assumptions and estimates of the future benefits.
-The analysis could go wrong in case of improper forecasting, wrong discounting rate, etc. Cost-benefit ratio is an easy tool as compared with other techniques of capital budgeting but the management should also consider other techniques before arriving at the final decision.
+The analysis could go wrong in case of improper forecasting, wrong discounting rate, etc. A cost-benefit ratio is an easy tool as compared with other techniques of capital budgeting, but the management should also consider other techniques before arriving at the final decision.
 This should never be looked at in isolation.